Tools

 Max Steps

 After max_steps iterations (default: 50), tools are disabled and the LLM must respond with text only.
-Configure in features/tools.yaml.
-Override per-run with --max-steps or per-task with max_steps: in task definitions.
+Override with --max-steps, --override features.tools.max_steps=N, or max_steps: in task definitions.

 Token Budget

-token_budget sets a cumulative token limit (input + output) for the session.
+token_budget sets a cumulative token limit (input + output).
 Once reached, the assistant stops immediately.
 Default: 0 (disabled).
-Configure in features/tools.yaml, override per-run with --token-budget (env: AURA_TOKEN_BUDGET), or per-task in task definitions.
+Override with --token-budget (env: AURA_TOKEN_BUDGET) or per-task in task definitions.